-This user manual describes the functionality of the STM 550B EnOcean multisensor module, of the STM 550B Installation Kit and the EMSIB Easyfit Multisensor.
+This user manual describes the functionality of the STM 550B EnOcean multisensor module and the STM 550B Installation Kit (STM 550B KIT).

-The term "STM 550B" is used throughout this user manual to describe both STM 550B multisensor module, STM 550B Installation Kit and EMSIB Easyfit Multisensor unless otherwise noted.
+The term "STM 550B" is used throughout this user manual to describe both STM 550B multisensor module and the STM 550B Installation Kit unless otherwise noted.